 JUNE 24 - 26, 2021 / WORLDWIDE

-Scientific reasoning also affects everyday life; for example, in the field of forensic work: here it is necessary to determine whether the dangerousness of a criminal has changed.
+Scientific reasoning also affects everyday life.
+For example, in the field of forensic work: here it is necessary to determine whether the dangerousness of a criminal has changed.
 Deductive- nomological methods are one way of finding this out.
-These have problems; for example, when working with offence hypotheses, it is often not clear whether a feature falsification is an indication of a change in dangerousness or of a false basic hypothesis.
+These have problems; for example, when working with offense hypotheses, it is often not clear whether a feature falsification is an indication of a change in dangerousness or of a false basic hypothesis.
 It therefore seems attractive to think further about scientific reasoning within forensics - quite in the sense of basic research.
 Charles Sanders Peirce's three-stage logic of reasoning lends itself to this: It is shown how common problems of inference can be avoided by using an interplay of abduction, deduction and induction.
-And how this opens up a way of working that, among other things, realises an abduction-deduction-induction procedure, which looks like this in detail:
+And how this opens up a way of working that, among other things, realizes an abduction-deduction-induction procedure, which looks like this in detail:

-- In a first step, based on the initial analysis of a person x, which focuses not only on the main offence and previous offences, but on a chain of biographical events, a presumed, vague assignment of this comprehensive "narrative data package" to a specific risk group could be determined abductively; i.e. the person x would first be assigned - with these group names being understood as placeholders - to the group "offenders with malignant narcissism", whereby such a group is always specified by clear "risk characteristic trends".
+- In a first step, based on the initial analysis of a person x, which focuses not only on the main offense and previous offenses, but on a chain of biographical events, a presumed, vague assignment of this comprehensive "narrative data package" to a specific risk group could be determined abductively; i.e. the person x would first be assigned - with these group names being understood as placeholders - to the group "offenders with malignant narcissism", whereby such a group is always specified by clear "risk characteristic trends".

 - In a second step, it would then be deductively derived which risk characteristics person x would still have to exhibit if the group attribution is correct.